isomerpages/nparks-juronglake/index.md

   families and the community to come together.
 image: /images/Chinese Garden/Twin_Pagoda.jpg
 permalink: /
-notification: ℹ️ Heron Play in Forest Ramble and Water Wall Court (Chinese Garden) will be closed until further notice for maintenance works.
-Portions of Lakeside Field and Butterfly Lawn will be closed until end November for reinstatement works.
+notification: ℹ️ Chinese Garden will close early at 11:00 PM on Tuesday, 19 November 2025, due to urgent water pipe repair works | Heron Play (Forest Ramble) and Water Wall Court (Chinese Garden) will be closed until further notice for maintenance works | Portions of Lakeside Field and Butterfly Lawn will be closed until end November for reinstatement works.
 sections:
   - hero:
       title: Jurong Lake Gardens